unik-name/did-method-spec/did-unik/UNIK DID Specification.md

 #### Identification ####

 No part of this process requires identification.
 But DID can be used in a number of use cases that might require it.
-We recommend users be careful when linking identifiable information to their DID and @unikname as these can be used to lift their pseudonimity.
-If possible, @uniknames linked to identifiable information should not be used when pseudonimity is required.
+We recommend users be careful when linking identifiable information to their DID and @unikname as these can be used to lift their pseudonymity.
+If possible, @unikname linked to identifiable information should not be used when pseudonymity is required.
 Another *anonymous* DID should be used instead, i.e. one that is not and will not be linked to identifiable information.